Autumn. I was visiting Tasmania for the first time.

 It was unseasonally warm.
 The apple isle had been in the grip of an extended hot season.
 As always in Australia, the resulting storms and lightning strikes had started many fires.
-Wide, rolling fires, hard to put out, continuing for weeks with the ongoing heat.
+Wide, rolling fires, hard to extinguish, continuing for weeks with the ongoing heat.
 Steady fires, edging their way forward through great swathes of the south-east, south-west and central highlands.
 The Huon Valley was a write-off; my planned visit to Tahune now forgotten, the Airwalk a crispy, blackened mess at the end of a closed road.

 The east coast was immune, dramatic and beautiful.
 The north-western inland forests were still reasonably lush and green.
 Clouds hugged mountains, exposed cliffs were mossy and ferny.
 It was dry but the thickly-forested landscape survived.
 I tried to capture the surrounding countryside: granite, pines, rainforest gullies.